 SEC.
 5.01.
 GROUP BARBECUE COMPLEX.
 Individuals or organizations desiring use of any portion of the group barbecue complex within Fireman's Park for an organized function shall obtain a Facility Use Permit.

 SEC.
 5.02.
 PICNIC TABLES/BARBECUES.
-The public may use the picnic tables and barbecues in the park on a first-come first-served basis, unless otherwise reserved for a private party with a Reservation Permit.
+The public may use the picnic tables and barbecues in the park on a first-come first-served basis, unless otherwise reserved for a private party with a District Reservation Permit.
 Reservation Permit Applications and rental fees are due thirty (30) working days prior to the event.
 Reservations should be made as early as possible to avoid schedule conflicts.
 At least 48 hours' notice of cancellation is required.
 Deposits will be returned within 30 days after the event.

 SEC.
 5.03.
 RESTROOM FACILITIES.
 Restrooms may be reserved for special events, and will require a deposit fee and non-refundable restroom cleaning fee.
 Restroom facilities will remain locked unless otherwise noticed.
 Restroom use is limited to daylight hours only.
 The restroom key is to be used only by the Reservation Holder and associated party.
 The restroom will remain clean and locked when guests are finished.
-Upon return of the restroom facility key to the SCSD Office, the deposit will be returned within 30 days to the applicant.
+Upon return of the restroom facility key to the District Office, the deposit will be returned within 30 days to the applicant.
 The key will not be duplicated, loaned, or given to others.
 If the key is lost, the deposit is forfeited, and a new deposit will be required to have a key reissued.
 Key check out may be revoked at any time.
 In the event that restroom facilities are unavailable, portable restrooms are required for events, including ADA compliant restrooms.

 SEC.
-5.04.
-OVERNIGHT USE PROHIBITED.
-All events shall conclude at 10:00 p.m.
-Sunday Thursday and at Midnight on Friday and Saturday.
-Overnight use is prohibited unless a Facility Use Permit is first obtained from the District.

-SEC.
 5.05.
-FIRES.
-Open fires are prohibited.
-Cooking fires will be allowed on grounds only in those areas equipped with District provided equipment designated and in portable barbecues designated for the containment of cooking fires.

-SEC.
-5.06.
 PETS.
 The designated off leash area is defined as the fenced area of Fireman' s Park.
 All pet waste must be appropriately removed.
 Horses and other livestock are not allowed.